Suburb overview

 Growth: Low Rental Demand: Low Investor Sentiment: Moderate

 Capital-growth expectations for Novar Gardens are modest for 2026 — incomes 6% below the SA median of $80,964 and a population of 2,508 suggest gains will lag headline metro markets.
-Rental coverage runs at ~35% of the typical mortgage ($715/month rent vs $2,060/month repayment), meaning investors will rely on capital growth rather than yield.
-The EquitySight investment score of 55/100 places Novar Gardens in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~35% of the typical mortgage ($715/month rent vs $2,060/month repayment), meaning investors will rely on capital growth rather than yield.
+Verify against current rents and rates.
+Overall investor sentiment for Novar Gardens is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

 Is Novar Gardens a good suburb for investment?

-Novar Gardens scores 55/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 2,508, median household income of $76,336/year and median weekly rent of $165.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Novar Gardens suits you depends on your strategy, but the fundamentals are concrete: a population of 2,508, a median household income of $76,336/year and median weekly rent of $165.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Novar Gardens?

-The main demand drivers in Novar Gardens are proximity to Adelaide (8 km), a median household income of $76,336/year, a dwelling mix that is 74% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Novar Gardens are proximity to Adelaide (8 km), a median household income of $76,336/year, a dwelling mix that is 74% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Novar Gardens?